k13labs/hierarchy/README.md

 # _About_

-hierarchy is a Clojure library for primarily designed to enhance the built-in hierarchy functions in Clojure, in order to more freely support the use of a variety of value types when calling derive/underive.
+The hierarchy library is an opinionated Clojure library primarily designed to enhance the built-in hierarchy functions, it removes the constraints that the hierarchy relationship's parent must be a namespace-qualified symbol or keyword and or that child must be either a namespace-qualified symbol or keyword or a class.

 # _Usage_